finos/FDC3/docs/api/spec.md

 - **Remote API**: An app wants to remote an entire API that it owns to another App.
 In this case, the API for the App cannot be standardized.
 However, the FDC3 API can address how an App connects to another App in order to get access to a proprietary API.

 #### Intents and Context
-When raising an Intent a specific context may be provided.
+When raising an Intent a specific context may be provided as input.
 The type of the provided context may determine which applications can resolve the Intent.

 A Context type may also be associated with multiple Intents.
 For example, an `fdc3.instrument` could be associated with `ViewChart`, `ViewNews`, `ViewAnalysis` or other Intents.
 In addition to raising a specific intent, you can raise an Intent for a specific Context allowing the Desktop Agent or the user (if the Intent is ambiguous) to select the appropriate Intent for the selected Context and then to raise that Intent for resolution.

 To raise an Intent without a context, use the `fdc3.nothing` context type.
 This type exists so that applications can explicitly declare that they support raising an intent without a context (when registering an Intent listener or in an App Directory).

+An optional context object may also be returned as output by an application resolving an intent.
+For example, an application resolving a `CreateOrder` intent might return a context representing the order and including an ID, allowing the application that raised the intent to make further calls using that ID.

 #### Intent Resolution
 Raising an Intent will return a Promise-type object that will resolve/reject based on a number of factors.